 So, the deal was done.
 Again, a BMW sports car at Toyota prices.

 Before writing about this strategy, I'd told some friends and family members about it and have helped them through the process.
 Once in a while, you may find a vehicle priced like a "distressed vehicle" that really isn't.
-It's just an incredible, below wholesale deal.
+It's just an incredible, below wholesale deal from the get go.

 So, there are some great deals that can fall in your lap from time to time.
 Be on the lookout for a couple of months and you just may come across one.